exoplatform/exo-documentation/docs/Administration.rst

 |image337|

-Choose the periodicity for sending rewards.
-The possible values are : week, month, quarter, semester or year.
+Choose the periodicity for sending rewards  : week, month, quarter, semester or year.
 The interface currently offers two built-in rewarding programs : one  for kudos and  one for gamification points.
 For each bloc you can specify a minimal threshold to reward users.
 The default value is "0", which means that the users are rewarded automatically if they receive kudos or earn any gamification points.